-- 1. Walmart has met the requirements for the issuance of a preliminary injunction in this matter, and Walmart's motion is hereby GRANTED. - 2.
-Effective as of the date of this Order, Defendants, their parents, subsidiaries, and affiliates, as well as their non-Walmart associate officers, employees, and agents, and all other non-Walmart associate persons who act in concert with Defendants, or at their direction and control, are hereby enjoined and restrained, directly or indirectly, from: - a. entering onto Walmart's private property in the State of Ohio to engage in activities such as picketing, patrolling, parading, demonstrations, chanting, "flash mobs," handbilling, solicitation, customer disruptions, manager delegations or confrontations, or associate engagement for a non-shopping purpose;
+- 1. Walmart has met the requirements for the issuance of a permanent injunction in this matter, and Walmart's motion for Summary Judgment is hereby GRANTED. - 2.
+Effective as of the date of this Order, Defendants, their parents, subsidiaries, and affiliates, as well as their non-Walmart associate officers, employees, and agents, and all other non-Walmart associate persons who act in concert with Defendants, or at their direction and control, are permanently hereby enjoined and restrained, directly or indirectly, from: - a. entering onto Walmart's private property in the State of Ohio to engage in activities such as picketing, patrolling, parading, demonstrations, chanting, "flash mobs," handbilling, solicitation, customer disruptions, manager delegations or confrontations, or associate engagement for a non-shopping purpose;

-b. entering onto Walmart's private property in the State of Ohio without permission for any purpose other than shopping for and/or purchasing merchandise at Walmart's stores;

-c. interfering with, obstructing, or blocking Walmart's and its customers' access to, and use of, easements granted to Walmart across apron sidewalks and parking lots at Store Nos.
-1503, 1707, 1718, 1750, 1812, 1895, 2199, 2211, 2361, 2447, 2471, 2726, 2914, 3812, 4609, 5082, 6404, and 6556, located in Ohio for which Walmart has a building-only lease; and d. engaging in any nuisance conduct off Walmart's private property which disrupts and/or interferes with Walmart customers' or associates' access to, or ability to move around on or exit, Walmart private property in the State of Ohio.

-- 3. Defendants shall immediately post this Order for a Preliminary Injunction on Defendants' websites, Facebook pages, Twitter sites, and any other internet and/or social media outlets under their control or used by Defendants. - 4.
-Walmart shall post a bond in the amount of \$10,000 for the payment of any damages to which Defendants may be entitled should Defendants ultimately prevail in this action after the expiration of this Preliminary Injunction.
+- entering onto Walmart's private property in the State of Ohio without permission for any purpose other than shopping for and/or purchasing merchandise at Walmart's stores; - c. interfering with, obstructing, or blocking Walmart's and its customers' access to, and use of, easements granted to Walmart across apron sidewalks, and parking lots at Store Nos.
+1503, 1707, 1718, 1750, 1812, 1895, 2199, 2211, 2361, 2447, 2471, 2726, 2914, 3812, 4609, 5082, 6404, 6556, located in Ohio for which Walmart has a building-only lease, and as modified from time to time in recognition of Walmart's opening and closing similarly situated stores throughout the State of Ohio; and - d. engaging in any nuisance conduct off Walmart's private property which disrupts and/or interferes with Walmart customers' or associates' access to, or ability to move around on or exit, Walmart private property in the State of Ohio. - 3.
+Defendant shall immediately post this Order for a Permanent Injunction on Defendants' websites, Facebook pages, Twitter sites, and any other internet and/or social media outlets under their control or used by Defendants. - 4.
+Failure of Defendants to comply with this Permanent Injunction upon service of same, upon proper proof, shall result in a finding of Contempt of Court.
+This is a final appealable order.